systemli/ansible-role-nextcloud/README.md

 molecule test
 ```

-Requires Molecule, Vagrant and `python-vagrant` to be installed.
+Requires Molecule and Docker to be installed.

 # License